hilbertshotel/smoke/README.md

 ```
-Smoke is a micro project manager of Haskell
+Smoke is a micro project manager for Haskell

 Usage:
     smoke [subcommand]